Struggling with Arthritis Flare-Ups?

 How to Spot Sleep-Related Issues:

-• Are you waking up feeling more stiff or sore than usual?
+• Do you wake up feeling stiff or sore?

 What You Can Do:

-• Create a Sleep Routine: I stick to a consistent sleep schedule and avoid late-night screen time.
+• Create a Sleep Routine: Stick to a regular bedtime and limit screen time at night.

-• Comfortable Bedding: A supportive mattress and pillows can make a big difference in how I feel the next morning.
+• Use Supportive Bedding: A quality mattress and pillows make a big difference.

-• Limit Stimulants: I try to avoid caffeine and heavy meals before bedtime to help me sleep better.
+• Limit Stimulants: Avoid caffeine and heavy meals before bed.

 Arthritis and Sleep: Enhance Your Rest with These Proven Tips